metaflow/apex-recoil/docs/faq.md

 # Frequently asked questions

+## Mouse sensitivity

+It's assumed that your Windows sensitivity is 6/11 (x1.0) and the "Enhance pointer precision" is off so every mouse count equals 1 pixel on the screen.

+If you see a warning that "Active area is too small!" then it means that either you window is too small (resize it!) or in-game sensitivity is very low and recoil pattern will not fit the screen.
+In this case you should lower your mouse sensitivity for the game.

+- most of mouse control software supports multiple CPI settings.
+Switch to a lower value e.g. from 2000 to 1000 CPI.

+- [script](https://gist.github.com/metaflow/dd0b38a66b74dad27d6af04358fbae40) for [autohotkey](https://www.autohotkey.com/) to switch between normal and low sensitivity.

+after you've reduced you mouse speed you can then multiply web app sensitivity by the same value (e.g. 0.5 mouse speed -> x2 sensitivity).

 ## How accurate are the patterns?

 I've tested every pattern by replaying it in-game with a few different scopes and game options (like FOV and mouse sensitivity).
 That was done with a hardware mouse simulator (Arduino board).

-It's assumed that your Windows sensitivity is 6/11 and the "Enhance pointer precision" is off so every mouse count equals 1 pixel on the screen.

 ## Controller support